successible-hack-for-change/Successible-Api/README.md

 # Successible-Api

-This is the api for the Successible Project
+This is the api for the Successible Project.
+Further details can be found at our front end repository https://github.com/successible-hack-for-change/successible

+This respository is for running locally and we have a different respository for the version deployed on GCP https://github.com/successible-hack-for-change/gcp-successible-api

 ### Pre-Requisite:
 Python 3.10.4

-In this project we used django, django rest framework.
+In this project we used django and django rest framework.
 Please follow the installation guide below to run it locally

 ## Installation